Spanish mackerel, Couta

 1. What is it?

-King mackerel (Scomberomorus commerson) are fast growing, large, schooling fish reaching sexual maturity after 1-2 years.
-Recent stock assessments in southern Mozambique and KwaZulu-Natal waters suggest that current stocks are in relatively good condition.
-Stock levels are therefore rated as fully exploited.
+King mackerel (Scomberomorus commerson) (Narrow-barred Spanish mackerel) are fast growing, large, schooling fish reaching sexual maturity after 1-2 years.
+It is an epipelagic, neritic species widespread throughout the Indo-West Pacific typically occurring between 10-70m depths.
+Stock levels are rated as optimally exploited.